The Holy Heron

 I am a photographer.
 This was taken with a sharp 300mm prime lens and it filled the entire sensor of my camera.
 This is important when enlarging the photo to gallery sizes.
 It is as unique a pose as you will ever see in the animal world.
 At almost 18mb in size, it is well suited to be blown up into a showstopping, one of a kind image for the collector who appreciates such exceptionality.
 Shooting from about 15 feet away in the mist at f4.5 with a 300mm lens, the depth of field is about 2 inches.

-I will accept 7 figure offers for this single photograph until November 1, 2019 so that a collector can enjoy the opportunity to have this image exclusively.
+I will accept 7 figure offers for this single photograph until the end of 2019 so that a collector can enjoy the opportunity to have this image exclusively.
 We can print on any medium preferred.
 If it hasn't sold, I will make 995 copies starting at $2000 USD and increasing every 50 sold to a maximum of $20,000 USD so one has an incentive to purchase early.
 Successful buyers will be able to choose 2 other Holy Heron pictures from the Gallery below to have a collection.